-Norman Gamboa is the Music Director of the Aurora Symphony Orchestra and conductor of the new Civic Youth Orchestra of Aurora/Stapleton.
+Norman Gamboa is the Paul D. Wren Music Director Chair and Principal Conductor of the Aurora Symphony Orchestra.
+He also serves as principal conductor of the Civic Youth Orchestra of Aurora/Stapleton.
 He is considered one of the most exciting up-and-coming Latin American conductors of the new generation.
 His numerous guest conducting appearances have included symphony orchestras throughout Louisiana, Texas, Colorado, Kansas, Missouri, Wyoming, Minnesota, California, and Nevada.

 Worldwide engagements include the Orchestra Filarmonica di Stato Ploieşti in Romania, Západočeský Symfonický Orchestr in the Czech Republic, Orquesta Filarmónica de Medellín in Colombia, Orquestra Sinfônica de Ribeirão Preto and Orquestra Sinfônica do Estado de São Paulo in Brazil, Orquesta Nacional de Nicaragua, Orquesta Sinfónica del Estado Mérida and Orquesta Sinfónica de Los Llanos in Venezuela, Orquesta Sinfónica Nacional of Costa Rica, Orquesta Sinfónica Municipal de Cartago (Costa Rica), Orquesta de la Universidad de Costa Rica, Orquesta Sinfónica Juvenil of Costa Rica, Orquesta Sinfónica Nacional of Guatemala, and Orquesta Filarmónica Nacional of Honduras, to name a few.